 Apply the knowledge of basic concepts from communicology and journalism associated with the course subject matter; Apply the knowledge of basic concepts from the security sciences and geopolitics; Identify and describe the place and role of journalism and mass media in the society in terms of reporting on terrorism; Define, explain and distinguish the effects of different media content on the attitudes, knowledge and behavior of the audience.

-- 1. Historical development of terrorism until the French Revolution; - 2.
-Historical development of terrorism from the French Revolution to the present day;
+I. Historical development of terrorism until the French Revolution;